Seteeri/Particle/doc/FAQ.md

 > Surprisingly, no software with all those features exists yet.
 There are some interesting options though...

 **Jetbrains MPS**

+Why did it never really catch on?

 **Light Table, Eve**

+Why did these fail?

 **WinFS**

+See *ANECDOTES*

 **Labview, Max**

+More research...